nDZIB/Learn-Lambdas/bin/README.md

 		4. Optional optional parenthesis around parameters, except otherwise, more than one parameter are specified.

--	Lambdas are implementations of interfaces (specifically single abstract method (SAM) interfaces otherwise known as functional interfaces)
+-	Lambdas are implementations of interfaces (specifically single method interfaces)

 #** Day two (Tuesday, 3 September 2019)